Costa Rica Coffee

 • West Valley

-This region encounters dry and wet seasons, which are different.
+The West Valley coffee growing region encounters dry and wet seasons, which are different.
 Usually, the climate is not very severe under any circumstances in the year.
 The flavors of coffee from this region are depicted by Café Britt as fine, honey, and a scent of vanilla.

 • Guanacaste